Diving in Komodo

 Thousands of fish of every colour and shape are here including yellow damsels, regal angelfish, checkerboard wrasse, masked unicornfish and schooling reef fish such as striped fusiliers, against a beautiful backdrop of acripora corals, gorgonian fans and sponges.
 Frogfish also hang around the wall, blending in colourfully with their host sponge and surrounds.

-Pillarsteen - 'Pillar Rock' lies a couple of kilometres to the south east of Padar Island, between Komodo and Rinca islands.
+Pillarsteen - 'Pillar Rock' lies a couple of kilometres to the south east of Padar Island, between Komodo and Rinca.

 To the west Pillarsteen's walls are painted yellow, green and orange by the dense colonies of soft corals.
 Yellow and white sea squirts are found here in their thousands.
 With funnel-shaped bodies and spout-shaped open mouths, these colourful creatures can easily be mistaken for aqautic versions of pitcher plants.

 In the shallow waters the wall ends and becomes a sloping reef.
 Here are masses of gigantic soft brown leather corals (Scleronephthya, Sinulana and Sarchphyton).
-You'll see tiny bright yellow sea cucumbers attached to most of the corals.
+You'll see tiny bright yellow sea cucumbers, so common in Komodo, attached to most of the corals.
 They look surprisingly like members of the sea slug family, but Pentacta Lutea are indeed Holothurians.
 Strong surge can make this area hazardous amongst the rocks and corals, especially with the presence of highly toxic but brightly coloured red and purple fire urchins.

 The first stage of your dive can happen rather quickly and will require all of your attention as you are hit with an up-current just before you reach the split in the current.
 Then you'll descend down the endless sloping reef of orange soft corals that runs along the western coast of this island, to around 20 metres.